Reading Time: 8 minutes

 Defining BIPOC

-This racism is especially evident in terms of unequal access to healthcare including mental health and substance use disorder treatment.
+The racism felt by the BIPOC community is especially evident in terms of unequal access to healthcare, including mental health and substance use disorder treatment.

-Healthcare providers must acknowledge that the BIPOC community faces obstacles to care deriving from their unique experiences of racial violence, discrimination and cultural disregard.
-When they consider this awareness by providing culturally competent, evidence based practices then the outcomes for their BIPOC clients will be closer to that of their white counterparts.
+Healthcare providers must acknowledge that the BIPOC community faces obstacles to care deriving from their unique experiences of racial violence, discrimination, and cultural disregard.
+They should then consider this awareness by providing culturally competent, evidence-based practices so outcomes for their BIPOC clients will be aligned with those of their white peers.

 People of Color